livebook-dev/livebook/README.md

 You will need [Elixir v1.11](https://elixir-lang.org/install.html) or later.

+Keep in mind that Livebook is built to document and execute code.
+Anyone with access to a Livebook instance will be able to access any file and execute any code in the machine Livebook is running.

 We will work on other distribution modes (escripts, Docker images, etc) once we start distributing official releases.